som-shahlab/ehrshot-benchmark/README.md

 # 🚀 Quick Start

-Please use the following steps to run the EHRSHOT benchmark.
+Use the following steps to run the EHRSHOT benchmark.

 **1)**: Install **EHRSHOT**